KD5VMF/MPI4PY-Cluster-Setup/README.md

-# 🖥️ MPI Distributed Computing Programs
+# 🖥️ MPI Distributed Computing Programs and Setup

-This project showcases two distributed computing programs leveraging **MPI (Message Passing Interface)**.
-Designed for parallel execution across a multi-node cluster, these programs demonstrate:
+This project includes tools and programs to set up and utilize a Raspberry Pi-based MPI cluster for distributed computing.
+The repository demonstrates the following:

+1. **Cluster Setup with `mpi_cluster_setup.py`**
+   - Automates the setup of Python environments and dependencies across cluster nodes.

+2. **Distributed Computing Programs**
-1. **Password Cracking with Hashing and AES Encryption**
+   - 🔒 **Password Cracker**: Hash cracking with MD5, SHA-256, and AES encryption.
-2. **Matrix Multiplication for Performance Benchmarking**
+   - 📊 **Matrix Multiplication**: Performance benchmarking using large matrix operations.

 ---